Riverside Transit Agency

 The Riverside Transit Agency (RTA) is the main transit agency for western Riverside County, California, United States.
-RTA provides both local and regional services throughout the region with 39 fixed-routes (including RapidLink Gold Line), 9 CommuterLink routes, and Dial-A-Ride services using a fleet of 339 vehicles.
+RTA provides both local and regional services throughout the region with 32 fixed-routes, 3 CommuterLink routes, Micro Transit in the Hemet San Jacinto area, and Dial-A-Ride services using a fleet of 339 vehicles.
 In the cities of Corona, Beaumont and Banning, RTA coordinates regional services with municipal transit systems.
 In Riverside, RTA coordinates with the city's Riverside Special Services, which provides ADA complementary service to RTA's fixed-route services.

 RTA was established as a joint powers agency on August 15, 1975, and began operating bus service on March 16, 1977.